gardener/gardener/docs/proposals/21-ipv6-singlestack-local.md

 #### DNS Records

-gardenlet creates `DNSRecord` objects for the shoot API server with the record type corresponding to the `Shoot.spec.networking.ipFamilies` setting (`A` for IPv4, `AAAA` for IPv6).
+The gardenlet creates `DNSRecord` objects for the shoot API server with the record type corresponding to the `Shoot.spec.networking.ipFamilies` setting (`A` for IPv4, `AAAA` for IPv6).
 `AAAA` records are created with a suffix to avoid name collisions in a potential dual-stack implementation.

 #### Network Policies